linode/cluster-api-provider-linode/docs/src/topics/flavors/dns-loadbalancing.md

         dnsRootDomain: test.net
         dnsUniqueIdentifier: abc123
 ```
-Along with this, the `test.net` domain needs to be registered and also be pre-configured as a domain on Linode CM.
-Using the `LINODE_DNS_TOKEN` env var, you can pass the API token of a different account if the Domain has been created in another acount under Linode CM
+Along with this, the `test.net` domain needs to be registered and also be pre-configured as a [domain on Linode CM](https://cloud.linode.com/domains).
+Using the `LINODE_DNS_TOKEN` env var, you can pass the [API token of a different account](https://cloud.linode.com/profile/tokens) if the Domain has been created in another acount under Linode CM

 With these changes, the controlPlaneEndpoint is set to `<domain-name>-<uniqueid>.<root-domain>`.
 This will set as the server in the KUBECONFIG as well.
-The controller will create A/AAAA and TXT records under the domain in Linode CM
+The controller will create A/AAAA and TXT records under [the Domains tab in the Linode Cloud Manager.](https://cloud.linode.com/domains)

 ## Specification